-Catering: Brewers Fayre (Brampton Hut), Burger King Drive Thru, Greggs, McDonald's Drive Thru, Starbucks Drive Thru, Subway Main Amenities: Meeting Room, Tourist Information Motel: Premier Inn Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue
+Catering: Brewers Fayre, Burger King Drive Thru, McDonald's Drive Thru, Starbucks Drive Thru, Subway Main Amenities: Tourist Information Sign Hotel: Premier Inn Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine

-Parking is controlled by CP Plus on behalf of BP, with areas available for coaches and HGVs.
+Parking is controlled and strictly enforced by CP Plus on behalf of BP.

 Great North Road